John Mark Andrade

 Andrade currently resides in East Providence with his wife, Jenny, and sons, Markos and Niko.

-Craig Stewart was named the fourth head coach in Providence College men's soccer history on May 29, 2012.
-He will embark on his third season leading the Friars.
+Craig Stewart enters his fifth season as the head coach of the Providence College men’s soccer team and is the fourth head coach in school history.
 Stewart, who spent the previous three seasons as the head coach at Division II power Franklin Pierce University (Rindge, N.H.) before taking over at Providence, succeeded Chaka Daley.
 Under Daley, Stewart previously served as an assistant coach at Providence from 2006-08.

 In 2013, Stewart coached the Friars to their third BIG EAST Championship Final game in program history and led the team to an NCAA tournament berth for the seventh time.
-Stewart's second year with the Friars saw the team finish the season with an overall record of 12-6-4, which included a BIG EAST record of 6-3-0.
+Stewart’s second year with the Friars saw the team finish the season with an overall record of 12-6-4, which included a BIG EAST record of 6-3-0.
 Providence qualified for the BIG EAST tournament and had an excellent post season, beating Creighton 2-1 in the BIG EAST quarterfinal and advancing past Georgetown in a penalty shootout in the semifinals.
 The Friars finished the tournament by earning runner-up to Marquette in the BIG EAST Final.
-The team's success in the BIG EAST tournament helped earn the Friars an at-large selection to the NCAA tournament, where they advanced to the second round.
+The team’s success in the BIG EAST tournament helped earn the Friars an at-large selection to the NCAA tournament, where they advanced to the second round.
 The Friars were drawn away to the University of Pennsylvania in the first round of the tournament, where they took the game to a penalty shootout.
-In the shootout, junior goalkeeper Keasel Broome (Claymont, Del.) tallied two saves, while freshman midfielder Julian Gressel (Neustadt an der Aisch, Germany), senior defender Anthony Baumann (Spring Hill, Fla.) and junior forward Markus Naglestad (Kristiansand, Norway) all converted from the spot to give the Friars a 3-1 penalty kick-advantage win, sending them into the second round.
+In the shootout, goalkeeper Broome tallied two saves, while Gressel, defender Anthony Baumann ‘14 and Naglestad all converted from the spot to give the Friars a 3-1 penalty kick-advantage win, sending them into the second round.

 During the 2013 season, Stewart coached three athletes to BIG EAST accolades.
 Gressel earned Second Team All-BIG EAST honors and was named to the BIG EAST All-Rookie team.
-Juniors Brandon Adler (Montville, N.J.) and Phil Towler earned BIG EAST Honorable Mention honors.
+Brandon Adler and Phil Towler earned BIG EAST Honorable Mention honors.
 Adler was also named to the National Soccer Coaches Association of America (NSCAA) All-Northeast Second Team.
-Stewart helped Wilder Arboleda (Pawtucket, R.I.), Anthony Baumann (Spring Hill, Fla.), George Hodge (Dartmouth, Mass.) and Phil Ziegler (East Lyme, Conn.) earn selection to the 2013 NEISL All-Star Game.
+Stewart helped Wilder Arboleda ‘13, Baumann, George Hodge ‘13 and Phil Ziegler ‘14 earn selection to the 2013 NEISL All-Star Game.

 In addition to leading the Friars, Stewart currently serves as the Division I Representative for the New England Intercollegiate Soccer League (NEISL), as a New England Technical Scout for U.S. Soccer, as a Professional Match Evaluator (PME) for Major League Soccer (MLS) and as a U.S. Scout for the British Universities Men’s Football Team.
 Stewart’s work helped the Great Britain team claim the silver medal in the 2013 World University Games.